For more detailed information about WCRA Claims Reporting, please see the Claims Reference Guide.

 4. Multiple fractures or significant degloving injuries.

-6. Occupational disease allegedly caused by working conditions or other job-related factors, including asbestosis, chronic pulmonary disease, or other occupational disease which results in a disability expected to last two years or more.
-In cases of occupational disease, each person who has been exposed is considered a separate claim.
+5. Occupational disease allegedly caused by working conditions or other job-related factors, including asbestosis, chronic pulmonary disease, or other occupational disease which results in a disability expected to last two years or more.
+In cases of occupational disease, each person who has been exposed is considered a separate Loss Occurrence.

-7. A claim occurrence that is likely to produce multiple post-traumatic stress disorder claims under Minn.
+6. A Loss Occurrence that is likely to produce multiple post-traumatic stress disorder Claims under Minn.
 Stat. § 176.011, subd.
 15(d) and is considered likely to affect the interests of the Association.

 Please note that there are some exceptions to these criteria.
-A claim need not be reported to the WCRA if it has been settled on a full, final, and complete basis with limited medical exposure, and the total payments are not expected to exceed the retention limit.
-Nor is it necessary to report a perfected Second Injury Fund claim, a claim not under Minnesota jurisdiction, or a claim where a recovery is being made and total payments will not exceed the applicable retention limit.
+A Claim need not be reported to the WCRA if it has been settled on a full, final, and complete basis with limited medical exposure, and the total Member Payments are not expected to exceed the applicable Retention Limit.
+Nor is it necessary to report a second injury fund Claim that’s responsible for 100 percent of the Ultimate Loss, or a Claim where a recovery is being made such that, total Member Payments will not exceed the applicable Retention Limit.